prototypefund/reproducible-website/_docs/recording.md

 ---

-It is been customary in user facing software to provide a way for developpers investigating bugs to learn how the software has been built.
+It is been customary in user facing software to provide a way for developers investigating bugs to learn how the software has been built.
 The “about dialog” or output of `--version` would contain information about the build environment.